peterze123/profile_api/README.md

 - user feeds/comments for certain articles may be created or retrieved by authorized users, only for those that are authenticated

 # API/profiles
-Users registration, selecting their preference of articles and account information
+#### Users registration, selecting their preference of articles and account information
 ![profiles](/instances/profiles.png)

 # API/articles
-Any user (unauthorized) could create and access articles
+#### Any user (unauthorized) could create and access articles
 ![articles](/instances/articles.png)

 # API/feed
-Only authorized(logged in) users/admins can post comments toward each article, to post under api view use a request header extension and the token generated during login (for lazy people use the one here)
+#### Only authorized(logged in) users/admins can post comments toward each article, to post under api view use a request header extension and the token generated during login
 ![articles](/instances/feed.png)
 -------------------------------
 ![login](instances/login.png)